Are you Irish?

 How do you feel about the label 'lesbian writer'?
 Wouldn’t you rather be known just as a ‘writer’?

-I get asked this question all the time, and I really appreciate the fact that so many readers who like my work want to defend me from nasty labels!
+I get asked this question all the time, and I really appreciate the fact that so many readers who like my work want to defend me from what they see as limiting labels.
 But - on principle - I'm not going to object to 'lesbian writer' if I don't object to 'Irish writer' or 'woman writer', since these are all equally descriptive of me and where I’m from.
 And the labels commit me to nothing, of course; my books aren’t and don’t have to be all about Ireland, or women, or lesbians.
 (And since publishing Room, I’m mostly known as the locked-up-children writer instead…)

 How political are you?

-All writing is political, but only ‘minority’ writers get asked this question, funnily enough.
+All writing is political, but only writers who belong to a minority get asked this question, funnily enough.

 What draws you to work in such different genres?

 Fiction is my favourite, and the one I live off.
-But theatre has provided many of the most exciting moments in my career, because working with a company is so stimulating and sociable, and I get to watch my work directly affecting an audience.
-In the case of radio drama, I can’t see them, but I can reach a much wider pool of listeners, and it’s a wonderfully cheap and flexible form compared with tv or film; it’s no problem to set a scene at the Battle of Hastings, or on the moon!
+But film is an exciting new area of collaboration that I've moved into in the second half of my 40s.
+Theatre has provided many of the most enjoyable moments in my career, because working with a company is so stimulating and sociable, and I get to watch my work directly affecting an audience.
+In the case of radio drama, I can’t see them, but I can reach a much wider pool of listeners, and it’s a wonderfully cheap and flexible form; it’s no problem to set a scene at the Battle of Hastings, or on the moon!
 As for literary history and biography, it’s slow, painstaking work, but it’s deeply satisfying to feel that you’re writing something solid and accurate, especially if you’re bringing obscure people or themes to life.

 Do you feel that inspiration comes directly from the Muse down your arm onto the page?